Seth Grahame-Smith

 Seth Grahame-Smith (born Seth Jared Greenberg; January 4, 1976) is an American writer and film producer, best known as the author of The New York Times best-selling novels Pride and Prejudice and Zombies and Abraham Lincoln, Vampire Hunter, both of which have been adapted as feature films.
 Grahame-Smith is also the co-creator, head writer and executive producer of The Hard Times of RJ Berger, a scripted television comedy appearing on MTV.
 In collaboration with David Katzenberg, his partner in Katzsmith Productions, Grahame-Smith is currently developing a number of projects for television and film.

-Personal life
+Early life

 Grahame-Smith was born in Rockville Centre, New York, the son of Deborah Ann (née Williams) and Barry Michael Greenberg.
 He eventually grew up in Weston and Bethel, Connecticut, where he attended Bethel High School.
 His parents divorced when he was a child.
 Subsequently, his mother changed his surname to "Grahame", after author Kenneth Grahame, and later added the surname "Smith", from her remarriage.
 Grahame-Smith attended an Episcopal church after his mother's remarriage (his father was Jewish).
 His mother was a literary editor and his stepfather was a rare books dealer.